xx-liu-2244/CV_logo_detection/README.md

 nohup --> “not hanging up” and running the model in background <br />

 **5. Prediction and Evaluation**
-	Putting the nb for predicting test images and calculating the respective IoU
-		ref: detecto_evaluation.ipynb
-	Brief explanation of IoU
+Logo predictions are performed through [predict_detecto_xlogos.py] (LINK) by calculating the respective Intersection over Union (IoU).
+IoU is an evaluation metric used to measure the accuracy of an object detector on a particular dataset, especially with convolutional neural networks.
+In order to apply IoU we need:<br />
+* the ground-truth bounding boxes (the hand labeled bounding boxes, i.e. given by [annot_test.csv] (LINK) )
+* the predicted bounding boxes from our model (by applying the weights file [detecto_weights_Xlogos.pth] (LINK) ).

+	> IoU = <sup>Area of Overlap</sup>&frasl;<sub>Area of Union</sub>
-	Showing the results of the model predictions
-	(maybe also accuracy metric—> logos correctly predicted)

-put screenshot of images with bouding boxes drawn on it…
+Showing the results of the model predictions (maybe also accuracy metric—> logos correctly predicted) + put screenshot of images with bouding boxes drawn on it…

 ## Limitations (TBD)